dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 ``library.a``:
   Link against the specified static library.

-  .. note:: Note that this may cause a problem if you are using this to
+  .. note:: This may cause a problem if you are using this to link a static
-     link a static library that hasn't been built with ``-fPIC`` into a shared library on the ``x86_64-linux`` platform.
+     library that hasn't been built with ``-fPIC`` into a shared library.

-  .. note:: In general, you don't want to use this keyword to link a
-     static library into a shared library since this keyword propagates to dependent libraries as discussed below.
+     In general, you don't want to use this keyword to link a static library into a shared library since this keyword propagates to dependent libraries as discussed below.

 ``-F path``:
-  Add a path to the search path for frameworks.
+  Add *path* to the search path for frameworks. **(macOS only)**
-  **(macOS only)**

 ``-framework framework``:
   Link against the specified shared library.
 This should be either in the